The voices of Tax Policy Center's researchers and staff

 Suspend your disbelief a minute: What if voters were asked if they’d be willing to fund roads and infrastructure by canceling all current MEGA tax credit deals?
 Maybe Michigan could fund its roads for a decade or more.
 Higher infrastructure investment could boost job growth.
 Better roads could boost tourism during our “Pure Michigan” summers, and small business development might accelerate in response to that.
 Or, what if Michigan just shifted some of the MEGA dollars from the Big Three to encourage a healthier, more diversified economy?

 Given its history, Michigan may fear that busting the MEGA deals will prompt a new job-killing auto exodus.
 I can see why it won’t risk a spin of the wheel—even if voters were willing.
 My “what ifs” may as well be science fiction.
 Meanwhile, we taxpayers will continue to bounce along on our failing roads that feel a lot like those traveled by Mad Max.
 We’ll face the wheel, despite intact, if modified, tax deals.
 I just hope that our actual wheels survive the ride.
 Few of us would make very convincing road warriors.
 The Tax Hound, publishing the first Wednesday of every month, helps make sense of tax policy for those outside the tax world and connects tax issues to everyday concerns.
 Need help or have an idea?
 Post a comment.

-Posts and Comments are solely the opinion of the author and not that of the Tax Policy Center, Urban Institute, or Brookings Institution.
+Posts and comments are solely the opinion of the author and not that of the Tax Policy Center, Urban Institute, or Brookings Institution.